AlexeyYakovlev1/lizardt/README.md

 #  About
-This library created for fast work with DOM Elements from Javascript file.
+This library is designed to work quickly and easily with DOM and JavaScript in js file.

 ##  Installation
 Requires [Node.js](https://nodejs.org/) to run.